Unbiased estimators for the variance of MMD estimators

 Compared to the MVUE, terms of the form $k(X_i, Y_i)$ are dropped.
 This estimator, however, is a $U$ statistic, for which there is well-established theory \parencite[Chapter~5]{serfling}, including expressions for the variance.

-We assume Bochner integrability throughout this note, to be able to exchange expectations with inner products in $\h$.
-This technical condition holds automatically for continuous bounded kernels or for continuous kernels on compact domains, but must be verified in other situations.

 In this note, we first employ that theory to derive expressions for the variance in terms of various expectations of inner products in $\h$ (\cref{sec:var-expressions}).
-Then, in \cref{sec:estimators}, we derive unbiased estimators for these expressions, yielding the final results \eqref{eq:final-mmd-est} and \eqref{eq:final-diff-est} which are unbiased variance estimators evaluable in the same $\mathcal{O}(m^2)$ time it takes to evaluate \eqref{eq:mmd-est}.
+Then, in \cref{sec:estimators}, we derive unbiased estimators for these expressions, yielding the final results \eqref{eq:final-mmd-est} and \eqref{eq:final-diff-est} which are unbiased variance estimators which can be evaluated in the same $\mathcal{O}(m^2)$ time it takes to evaluate \eqref{eq:mmd-est}.

+Note that, in applications such as used by \textcite{opt-mmd,liu:deep-testing}, we wish to estimate not just $\Var[\mmdsqu]$ but actually $\frac{\mmd}{\sqrt{\Var[\mmdsqu]}}$.
+An unbiased estimator for the variance does \emph{not} result in an unbiased estimator for $\frac{\mmd}{\sqrt{\Var[\mmdsqu]}}$; in fact, \textcite{deka:mmd-b-fair} prove that estimator which is unbiased for that quantity exists.
+For most use cases, then, the biased estimator of \cref{sec:biased} is much simpler and can in fact perform better, as speculated by \textcite{liu:deep-testing} and confirmed in inital experiments by \textcite{deka:mmd-b-fair}.